wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching_1-0.md

 Search operators
 =====================

-You can specify search operators in the ``query`` string to return more specific search results.
+Specify search operators in the ``query`` string to return more specific search results.

 Operators | Description
 ----------|-------------------------------------------------------------------